Editorial Team

 Contact information

-Guro Gravem Johansen is a jazz singer and Associate Professor of Music Education at the Norwegian Academy of Music.
-Her research interests cover instrumental practising, learning and teaching within jazz and improvised music, from beginning levels to higher education, sociocultural theory and and knowledge theory.
-She has published a number of peer reviewed articles in international journals, and was the main editor of the anthology Expanding the Space for Improvisation pedagogy: A Trans-Disciplinary Approach (Routledge, 2019).
+Guro Gravem Johansen is a jazz singer, choir conductor and Professor of Music Education at Ingesund Music College, University of Karlstad.
+Her research interests cover instrumental practising, learning and teaching within jazz and improvised music, from beginning levels to higher education, sociocultural theory and knowledge theory.
+She has published a number of peer reviewed articles in international journals, and was the first editor of the anthology Expanding the Space for Improvisation pedagogy: A Trans-Disciplinary Approach (Routledge, 2019).
 She is the author of the book Children’s guided participation in jazz improvisation: A case study of the ‘Improbasen’ learning centre (Routledge, 2021), based on a two-year ethnographic study.
-From February 2019 to December 2020 Johansen has lead two committees involved in the revision of the Norwegian national curriculum for the Music, dance and drama program in upper secondary school [Fagfornyelsen], on behalf of The Norwegian Directorate for Education and Training.
+From February 2019 to December 2020 Johansen lead two committees revising the Norwegian national curriculum for the Music, dance and drama program in upper secondary school [Fagfornyelsen], on behalf of The Norwegian Directorate for Education and Training.

 Co-Editor